 Buildings 45 years

+Leasehold improvements Over lease term

 Plant and equipment 2-15 years

 Motor vehicles 2-5 years

 Depreciation commences from the time the asset is held ready for use.
 The residual values, useful lives and depreciation methods are reviewed, and adjusted if appropriate, at each reporting date.
 When changes are made, adjustments are reflected in current and future periods only.
 Leasehold improvements are depreciated over the unexpired period of the lease or the estimated useful life of the assets, whichever is shorter.